Roisin Willis

 Roisin Willis (born August 6, 2004) is an American middle-distance runner.
 She won the 800 meters at the 2025 USA Outdoor Track and Field Championships, having previously won gold medals at the 2022 World Under-20 Championships in the women's 800 metres and the 4x400 m relay.

-Willis is a two-time NCAA champion.
+Willis is a two-time NCAA champion in the 800 metres.

-Personal life
+Early and personal life

 Her mother is Irish track athlete Breeda Dennehy-Willis, who competed at the 2000 Sydney Olympics.
 Willis attended Stevens Point Area Senior High School in Wisconsin.
 She attended Stanford University, where she participated in cross country and track and field.

 Career

+Early career: World U20 Champion

 Willis was successful as a high-school athlete.
 She is the U.S. high-school indoor 800 meters record holder.
 Her outdoor mark of 2:00.78 recorded in 2021 is a U.S. under-18 record.
 She holds Wisconsin state records in 400 m, 800 m and 1600 m.
 Willis qualified to run in the 2020 US Olympic trials at Hayward Field in Eugene, Oregon, after running 2:00.78 for the 800 m at the Trials of Miles New York City.
 At the Olympic trials she reached the semi-finals, finishing 13th.

-She took silver in the 800 m at the 2022 USATF U20 Outdoor Championships, Two months later, she won the event at the World U20 Championships held in Cali, Colombia, breaking the championship record with a personal best of 1:59.13.
-This was the first time she ran sub-two minutes in an 800 m race.
+She took silver in the 800 m at the 2022 USATF U20 Outdoor Championships, Two months later, she won the event at the World U20 Championships held in Cali, Colombia, breaking the championship record with a personal best of 1:59.13, her first time under two minutes.
 She added gold for the women's 4 x 400 m relay with an official split time of 51.34.